akouz/HBus/README.md

   * L9615 - no limit, slope control
   * PCA82C250 - no limit, slope control

-Transcevers with slope control produce less noise on the bus, ie have better EMC.
+Transceivers with slope control produce less noise on the bus, ie have better EMC.

 # HBus protocol